facontidavide/CPP_Optimizations_Diary/docs/pcl_fromROS.md

 Copying that raw data  from one type to the other is an overhead that can be easily avoided with some refactoring.

-This refactoring is not particularly interesting, because I bascially "copy and pasted" the code of `pcl::fromPCLPointCloud2` to use a different input type.
+This refactoring is not particularly interesting, because I basically "copied and pasted" the code of `pcl::fromPCLPointCloud2` to use a different input type.

 Fast-forwarding to the solution, let's have a look at the results: